 First phase:

-Overall, the study duration for each participant will take 255 hours.
+Overall, the recruitment and study duration for each participant will take 3 hours and 50 minutes (around 4 hours).
 We will need additional time for recruiting participants, replacing missing participants and contacting organizations.

 Second phase:

-Overall, the intervention for 30 participants will take 410 hours.
+Overall, recruitment and the intervention for each participant will take 11 hours and 50 minutes hours (270 hours for 30 participants).
 We will need additional time for recruiting participants, replacing missing participants and contacting organizations.

 Study Population